peteradrichem/Xul/docs/xp.rst

 .. code:: bash

-   xp -x 'namespace::*' file.xml
+   xp 'namespace::*' file.xml

-The default namespace of the document element:
+Print the default namespace of the document element, if it has one:

 .. code:: bash

-   xp -x 'namespace::*[name()=""]' file.xml
+   xp 'namespace::*[name()=""]' file.xml

-The default XML namespace has no prefix (*None*) in an XML document.
+The default XML namespace in an XML document has no prefix (*None*).
 To select nodes in an XML namespace XPath uses prefixed names (qualified names).
 ``xp`` will use 'd' as the prefix for the default XML namespace.